JustinSYDE/Metrocity/README.md

 has not been plagiarized by others.
 ************************************************

-A website and web application that helps TTC riders determine whether to purchase a metropass or tokens.
+A website and web application that helps TTC riders manage their TTC finances.

 Instructions to run the program: